chocolatey-community/chocolatey-packages/automatic/nexus-repository/Readme.md

 This package supports the following parameters:

-* `/Fqdn` - The fqdn that matches the subject you are using for your Nexus instance SSL certificate.
+* `/Fqdn` - The fully-qualified domain name that matches the subject you are using for your Nexus instance SSL certificate.
 * `/Port` - Specify what port Nexus should listen on.
-Defaults to `8081`.
+Defaults to `8081`, or whatever was previously configured.
-* `/BackupSslConfig` - Ensures that the ssl configuration survives an upgrade.
+* `/BackupSslConfig` - Ensures that the SSL configuration survives an upgrade, if it's otherwise undetected.
-* `/BackupLocation` - Species the path to backup ssl configuration to during upgrade.
+* `/BackupLocation` - Specifies the path to backup the SSL configuration to during upgrade.
 Defaults to `~/NexusSSLBackup`.

 You can pass parameters as follows: